 - A person assisting an individual with a mobility problem may also, at the individual’s request, be given voting order priority.

 - Disabilities and conditions that may qualify you for voting order priority include paralysis, lung disease, the use of portable oxygen, cardiac deficiency, severe limitation in the ability to walk due to arthritic, neurological, or orthopedic condition, wheelchair confinement, arthritis, foot disorder, the inability to walk 200 feet without stopping to rest, or use of a brace, can crutch, or other assistive device.

 - Voters who wish to be given voting order priority, and be accepted for voting before others in line to vote at that polling place, may indicate this to any election officer serving at the polling place.
 The presiding election judge will determine whether the voter and the voter’s assistant, if applicable, will be brought forward to the front of the line.

-If a voter is physically unable to enter the polling place without assistance or likelihood of injury to his or her health, they may ask that an election officer bring a voting unit during Early Voting or a ballot during Election Day to their car at the entrance of the polling place.
+If a voter is physically unable to enter the polling place without assistance or likelihood of injury to his or her health, they may ask that an election officer bring a voting unit during Early Voting or Election Day to their car at the entrance of the polling place.
 All curbside voters will be allowed the same privacy as a voter at the voting booth.

 For more information please contact our office at (915) 546-2154.